How Can We Attract More Enquiries From Potential Clients?

 So we can recognise that our website has a vital job to do for us: attracting first contact enquiries from ideal prospects.

 It makes sense to help it to help potential clients to contact us confidently.

-1. The Website Is Now The First Step Of Your Client-Attracting Pathway
+1. Advertising: The First Step Of Your Client-Attracting Pathway

-But nowadays, most people start online when they want help with unfamiliar issues.
+But nowadays, most people search websites (ie online advertising) when they want help with unfamiliar issues.

-Today's professional services clients are younger, more web-savvy and nosey.
-They want to check your background before they consider making contact with you.
+- Today's clients want to check your background via your website before they consider making contact with you.

 Unfortunately, 'Normal Marketing' methods do not work very well for professional firms.